Cyber Risk Assessment for Capital Management: Cyber Capital Management

 Recall that the cyber cascade model is characterized by the three mappings defined in Section \ref{sec:map_relation}.
 The vulnerability-threat and vulnerability-asset mappings are typically determined by the company's cyber infrastructure and external factors of cyber actions.
 Company managers have the authority to allocate ex-ante {capital} for cybersecurity {investments} to revise the vulnerability-control mapping.
 Therefore, an impact, \textit{i.e.}, a loss, from each cyber incident can be {reduced} through partially, or even fully, patching the currently existing vulnerabilities, \textit{i.e.}, any remaining vulnerabilities after industry-standard controls have already been applied, via investment in additional cybersecurity controls.

 Let $M_j$, for $j=1,2,\dots,m$, be the cybersecurity investment amount to the control C$j$ for the vulnerability V$j$.
 The investment amount $M_j$ to the $j$-th control{,} in turn{,} affects the scaling factor to the potential loss(es) due to the V$j$, which is $\theta_j\left(M_j\right)$; in particular, the investment amount and the scaling factor are inversely proportional to each other, that when the ex-ante investment is large, the scaling factor becomes small, and vice versa.
-Since the total aggregate loss $S$, and the aggregate loss $S_{ik}$ because of (T$i$,A$k$), for $i=1,2,\dots,l$ and $k=1,2,\dots,n$, over the given period of time, depend on the scaling vector $\bm{\theta}$, they are actually driven by the investment vector $\mathbf{M} = \left[M_1,M_2,\dots,M_m\right]$.
+Since the total aggregate loss $S$, and the aggregate loss $S_{ik}$ because of (T$i$,A$k$), for $i=1,2,\dots,l$ and $k=1,2,\dots,n$, over the given period of time, depending on the scaling vector $\bm{\theta}$, they are actually driven by the investment vector $\mathbf{M} = \left[M_1,M_2,\dots,M_m\right]$.
 In the sequel, we shall write such dependence for the aggregate losse{s $S_{ik}\left(\mathbf{M}\right)$}.

 They guide us to the underlying trade-off between ex-ante {capital, which is the cybersecurity investment,} and {ex-post-loss capitals}, {which include the premium for cyber insurance coverage, and the reserve}.
-When the management allocates no or little additional capital for the cybersecurity investment beyond the industry standard, the scaling factor vanishes such that the cyber system experiences almost full impact from contingent cyber events.
-In this case, the realized aggregate losses within the period could be massive, which require{s} the management to plan a tremendous amount of{, premium for a sufficient insurance coverage to transfer, and} reserve to absorb losses.
-For example, in the 2017 WannaCry attack, where the threat was encrypting ransomware, many organizations were exposed to it because of their lack of data recovery capability, which is the exploited vulnerability in such events.
-However, this vulnerability could have been easily patched by relatively low cos{t m}easures such as reliable backups for important data, and thus the materialized impact of the attack could have been substantially reduced, which leads to a lower cost of business or production recovery from data inaccessibility.
-This corresponds to the left side of the curve in Figure {\ref{fig:cyber_laffer_curve}, w}here a marginal increase in cybersecurity investment can significantly reduce the expected amount of spending on recovery after cyber incidents and reduce the total allocated capital.
+When management allocates little or no additional capital for cybersecurity investment beyond the industry standard, the scaling factor vanishes, and the cyber system experiences almost full impact from contingent cyber events.
+In this case, the realized aggregate losses within the period could be massive, which require{s} the management to plan a tremendous amount of{, premium for sufficient insurance coverage to transfer, and} reserve to absorb losse{s.